Agent Licensing

 Queue and Skill Membership

-Queues and skills configurations determine call delivery to the agent, how the agent is counted in real-time statistics, and which metrics reflect the agent's activity.
+After a license is assigned, the agent must also be configured for one or more queues and skills.
+Queue and skill assignments determine how calls are delivered to the agent, how the agent is counted in real-time statistics, and which metrics reflect the agent's activity.